theobald-software/kb.theobald-software.github.io/content/_xtract-universal/sso-with-kerberos-snc.md

 ABAP application server has to run on a Windows OS and SNC with Kerberos encryption setup on SAP. <br>

-### What is SNC?

-Secure Network Connection (SNC) secures the data communication paths to your SAP system.
-SNC offers cryptographic algorithms you can apply to your data for increased protection and application-level end-to-end security.<br>
-All communication that takes place between two SNC-protected components is secured e.g., between the SAP application server and Theobald products.

-There are three levels of security protection you can apply with SNC:
-- Authentication only
-- Integrity protection
-- Privacy protection

-For more information on SNC, see [SAP Help: SNC](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true).

 ### Activation of HTTPS

 1. Enable access control protocol HTTPS (1) within the tab *Web Server* settings.